puppetlabs/design-system/packages/design-system-website/foundations/Iconography.md

 Icon design sits squarely within a venn diagram between illustration and product design.
 Icons provide us a great creative opportunity while they must also clearly communicate their concept.
 They also have many technical constraints given their small size and the need to be consistent across dozens of icons.

+A list of available icons are available in the [icon component](#/React%20Components/Icon).

 `Insert venn diagram`

 ## Icon construction